-The appellant makes various statements about her agency's review and evaluation of her position and bases her appeal, in part, on a comparison of her position to higher graded DDS program analyst positions at [names of cities], DVA facilities that she believes are performing the same work.
-By law, we must make that decision solely by comparing her current duties and responsibilities to OPM standards and guidelines (5 U.S.C.
+The appellant compares her position to higher graded program analyst positions in her agency that she believes are performing the same work as her position.
+By law, we must classify positions solely by comparing their current duties and responsibilities to OPM standards and guidelines (5 U.S.C.
 5106, 5107, and 5112).
-Since comparison to standards is the exclusive method for classifying positions, we cannot compare the appellant's position to others as a basis for deciding her appeal.
-Therefore, we have considered the appellant's statements only insofar as they are relevant to making that comparison.
-Because our decision sets aside any previous agency decision, the classification practices used by the appellant's agency in classifying her position are not germane to the classification appeal process.
+Since comparison to standards is the exclusive method for classifying positions, we cannot compare the appellant's position to others, which may or may not be classified correctly, as a basis for deciding her appeal.